Westley-Winks/oregon-food-insecurity/oregon-food-insecurity.md

 -   Where are food insecure people in Oregon?
 -   What is a general profile for a food insecure person in Oregon?

 TODO: define food insecure, maybe define the business scenario (State of Oregon figuring out where to put food resources)

 # Step 2: Prepare

-Where is data coming from?\
+Where is data coming from?
 - CPS, Current Population Survey

-TODO: further define where the data comes from, how it is collected, what is in it, "Where is this data from and what does it cover?", limitations
+TODO: further define where the data comes from, how it is collected, what is in it, “Where is this data from and what does it cover?”, limitations

 Factors to be used will include: